 The halls of your school or campus can seem less like a quiet place for learning and more like a place for louder social interactions.

 Students talk, joke, and gossip throughout the day, and there’s no doubt that with the normalization of porn, the issue is bound to come up.
-And keep in mind that the rising generation today takes just as much notice in what people aren’t saying than what they are.
+And keep in mind that the rising generation today takes just as much notice of what people aren’t saying as they are.

-Make a statement by wearing our classic, bold PKL shirt down the halls—or a Consider Before Consuming tee, if you can’t wear something that says “porn” at school.
-Without saying a word, you might spark the conversation with your peers and spark an idea that they would never have considered before.
+Make a statement by wearing our classic, bold PKL shirt down the halls—or a Stop The Demand tee if you can’t wear something that says “porn” at school.
+Without saying a word, you might spark a conversation with your peers and spark an idea that they would never have considered before.

 At Home